codatio/demo-auth-flow/README.md

-# Link Demo Application
+# Codat Auth Flow Demo

-This is an app that demonstrates the potential implementation of the Codat Link product.
-A deployed version of this app can be seen [here](https://codat-dev-link-demo.azurewebsites.net/home).
+This app demonstrates a simple implementation of a Codat [auth flow](https://docs.codat.io/docs/auth-flow), enabling your customers to connect their financial accounts.
+You can experience the demo [here](https://codat-dev-link-demo.azurewebsites.net/home).

 This app is an example of how to integrate to the Codat APIs.
 It should not be run in a production environment.